Skip to main content

 Important Dates

-• August 15-22: Enroll in courses using WebReg during your first and second pass appointment times. *Once you have officially enrolled in a class you will have access to Zoom and In-person advising.
+• August 14-16: First pass begins.
+Enroll in courses using WebReg during your first and second pass appointment times. *Once you have officially enrolled in a class you will have access to Zoom and In-person advising.

 First and Second Pass Enrollment